 “It’s been really great having my mentor Lauren help me find my way in the TV and Film Industry and create some brilliant contacts.
 She’s been a fantastic sounding board for me if I had any questions or worries and has also connected me to other industry professionals”

 “The mentoring arranged by BECTU was such a great opportunity for me and it came at the most perfect time!
 My mentor Hannah was so great on so many levels and filled me mostly with confidence that I lacked after taking a 3 year career break.
 Each session was tailored to what I needed and the advice Hannah gave really changed me on a professional and personal level.

-I have been able to overcome some barriers at work and was successfully selected for a BBC training scheme and I feel Hannah did a lot to help me get to that level where I could go for things that I would have previously hesitated or avoided altogether!
+I have been able to overcome some barriers at work and was successfully selected for a BBC training scheme and I feel Hannah did a lot to help me get to that level where I could go for things that I would have previously hesitated over or avoided altogether!

 Thank you BECTU for such a wonderful scheme and I hope it carries on every year and helps others who are starting out in the sector.

 Yeota Imam-Rashid, Assistant Producer

 This could be you so read on and apply!

 Mentoring is a partnership where a more experienced mentor shares their knowledge and expertise with you.
 As a mentee you’ll be encouraged, challenged and supported by your mentor to learn and progress.